Sabyasachi Mukherjee: Revival initiatives

-Mukherjee started a project called Save the Saree where he retails hand-woven Indian saris on a non-profit basis priced at ₹3500 & the entire proceed goes to the weavers of Murshidabad.
+Mukherjee started a project called Save the Saree where he retails hand-woven Indian saris on a non-profit basis priced at ₹3500, where the entire proceed goes to the weavers of Murshidabad.
 This initiative is also strongly supported by Film industry divas like Aishwarya Rai Bachchan, Vidya Balan.
 He has been developing textiles from Dastkarin-Andhra Pradesh, Berozghar Mahili Samitiin-Bihar, Tantubay Samiti-Fulia and Kotpadin-Orissa.

-The designer uses rich Indian fabrics in his collection – extensive use of Banarasi fabric can be seen in his range.
-Over the past two years he has also been involved in reviving cotton Benarasi saris in pure khadi and vegetable hand block prints from Bagru.
+Sabyasachi uses rich Indian fabrics in his collection – extensive use of Banarasi fabric can be seen in his range.
+Over the past two years he has also been involved in reviving cotton Benarasi saris in pure khadi and vegetable hand block prints from Bagru, bringing them to the international platform.

-He is one of the designers who, by his skillful use of Indian fabric khadi, brought it to the international platform.
-Sotheby's London hosted an exhibition of contemporary design named 'Inspired by India' where the designer showcased his work of khadi.
+Sotheby's London hosted an exhibition of contemporary design named 'Inspired by India' where Sabyasachi showcased his work of khadi.
 Sabyasachi's collection of Winter-Festive Lakme Fashion Week 2011 revived the finer version of khadi.